niswegmann/Resampler/README.md

 Here's and example of how to use it.
 Say we want to convert from 44.1 Hz to 48 Hz in stereo.

-1. Create a `Resampler` instance with 2 input and 2 output channels and store it somewhere.
+Start by creating a `Resampler` instance with 2 input and 2 output channels and store it somewhere.

     double const source_sample_rate = 44100, target_sample_rate = 48000;